The P.

 the lions-it does not tolerate poor water quality, and it is very particular in its

-feeding (it appears to like shrimp better than fish)-10 times more difficult in caring for than
+like shrimp better than fish)-10 times more difficult in caring for than

 the volitans.
 You should be able to keep the lionfish together no problem, and they will